-Our mission is to enhance the human-animal bond and provide life-long companions for our customers.
+Petland’s mission is to enhance the human-animal bond and provide life-long companions for our customers.
 We’ve created strict requirements to help us follow that mission.
 Petland is dedicated to improving conditions for all dogs in the communities we serve.
-We do this by setting an excellent example for the entire pet industry and encouraging highest standards of pet care.
+We do this by encouraging highest standards of pet care.
 Our stores establish relationships with pet providers and hold our independently owned store responsible with visiting the facilities from which they purchase puppies for their stores.

 Watch this video to learn the story of where our puppies come from.